eclipse-edc/Samples/transfer/transfer-07-provider-push-http/README.md

 * Provider Data Plane fetches data from the actual data source
 * Provider Data Plane pushes data to the consumer services

-Also, in order to keep things organized, the code in this example has been separated into several Java modules:
+Also, in order to keep things organized, the code in this example has been separated into one Java module:

 * `connector`: contains the configuration and build files for both the consumer and the provider connector